-Caryn Trombino is a counsel based in the firm's Chicago office, and is a member of the Investigations & White Collar Defense practice, in addition to the Securities & Corporate Governance Litigation and Professional Liability Litigation practice.
+Caryn Trombino is a partner based in the firm's Chicago office, and is a member of the White Collar & Investigations practice, in addition to the Securities & Corporate Governance Litigation and Professional Liability Litigation practice.
 Caryn is licensed to practice in Illinois and Washington, D.C., and has broad experience undertaking both large-scale and targeted internal investigations for FORTUNE 500 companies, particularly in the area of financial fraud and the Foreign Corrupt Practices Act (FCPA).
 Caryn has also conducted a variety of sensitive transactional due diligence reviews, risk assessments, and investigations on behalf of multinational entities conducting business in markets around the globe, including in Russia, Serbia, Poland, Ukraine, Moldova, Taiwan, Korea, China, Malaysia, Belgium, Spain, Argentina, Mexico, Pakistan, Iraq, the Dominican Republic and India.
 Caryn regularly advises clients on the development and implementation of corporate compliance programs, as well as the maintenance of robust and effective internal controls, with an eye towards eliminating potential legal exposure under the FCPA's "books and records" provisions.

 Caryn has represented individuals and entities appearing before the U.S. Department of Justice, the Securities & Exchange Commission (SEC), the Commodity Futures Trading Commission, and the U.S. Department of State, primarily in civil or criminal actions involving allegations of securities fraud, market manipulation, money laundering, criminal anti-trust violations (international cartel activity), and violations of the FCPA or the Federal False Claims Act.
 Additionally, Caryn has coordinated numerous complex native and foreign language document reviews and productions involving voluminous amounts of electronic data, and has experience working with a variety of e-discovery platforms.